 2.1 Pacific Raceways is an NHRA member track and will use the NHRA Rule Book as a guide for inspecting vehicles.
 Pacific Raceways reserve the right to impose additional requirements more stringent that those specified in the NHRA Rule Book.

-2.2 Pacific Raceways may permit minor deviations or expectations from those prescribed in the NHRA Rule Book.
+2.2 Pacific Raceways may permit minor deviations or exceptions from those prescribed in the NHRA Rule Book.

 NO EXPRESS OR IMPLIED WARRANTY OF SAFETY SHALL RESULT FROM SUCH DEVIATION OR EXCEPTION.